njw0709/linkdata/tests/README.md

-# HRS Test Fixtures
+# STITCH Test Fixtures

-This directory contains pytest fixtures for testing the `ResidentialHistoryHRS` and `HRSInterviewData` classes from the `linkdata.hrs` module.
+This directory contains pytest fixtures for testing the `ResidentialHistoryHRS` and `HRSInterviewData` classes from the `stitch.hrs` module.

 ## Overview